amsmith8/academic-website/content/authors/admin/_index.md

 ---

-I am a quantitative ecologist interested in disease and wildlife issues.
-I recently completed my Ph.D. the  [University of South Florida-Department of Integrative Biology (USF-IB)](https://www.usf.edu/arts-sciences/departments/ib/), where I was a member of the  the [Kramer Lab](https://kramera3.github.io).
-My research focuses on applying mathematical and statistical methods to ecological data to explore species invasions, niche structure and habitat suitability, as well as epidemiological pathways.
+I'm a quantitative ecologist and postdoctoral researcher in the [Scheffer Lab](https://www.schefferslab.com) and [Callaghan lab](https://www.schefferslab.com) in the [Department of Wildlife Ecology & Conservation](https://wec.ifas.ufl.edu) at the University of Florida, and part of the 2025–2027 [USGS Climate Adaptation Postdoctoral (CAP) Fellows Program](https://www.usgs.gov/programs/climate-adaptation-science-centers/climate-adaptation-postdoctoral-cap-fellows-program.
+My research applies mathematical and statistical methods to ecological questions, focusing on how environmental variability shapes species distributions across space and time.
+I’m particularly interested in using machine learning and deep learning to improve ecological forecasting, assess habitat suitability, and understand the dynamics of introduced species.

-I recently completed my dissertation, titled "[Species Distribution Modeling with Environmental Time Series Data and Deep Learning](https://digitalcommons.usf.edu/etd/10682/)", which explores the application of deep learning models to evaluate temporal patterns within environmental data to classify species distributions and assess habitat suitability.
-Other current research projects I am involved in include examining the environmental impact of introduced game birds, and developing biologically informative machine learning algorithms.
+I completed my Ph.D. in Integrative Biology at the University of South Florida, where I was member of the [Kramer Lab](https://kramera3.github.io).
+My dissertation — "[Species Distribution Modeling with Environmental Time Series Data and Deep Learning](https://digitalcommons.usf.edu/etd/10682/)" — explored how temporal environmental patterns can inform species distribution models.
+Before that, I earned a B.A. in Mathematics and an M.S. in Interdisciplinary Ecology from the University of Florida.

-Before my time at USF, I earned both my Bachelor's in Mathematics (2013) and Master's in Interdisciplinary Ecology (2018) from the University of Florida (Go Gators!).
-During my undergraduate studies, I focused on applied analysis, along with secondary education and curriculum theory.
-For my Master's thesis, I researched the success and failures of introduced Galliformes, particularly the Alectoris chukar (chukar partridge).
+In my current postdoctoral work, I'm developing a dynamic, data-driven framework to assess and manage climate-induced species range shifts.
+This project, in collaboration with the [USGS Climate Adaptation Science Center](https://www.usgs.gov/programs/climate-adaptation-science-centers), integrates advanced modeling, multi-source data, and stakeholder engagement to support climate-informed decision-making.

-Aside from academia, I am interested in biking, hiking, and all things outdoors.
-I am a lead Bird of Prey handler and community educator at [Boyd Hill Nature Preserve](https://friendsofboydhillnaturepreserve.wildapricot.org) in St. Petersburg, FL.
-I am also actively involved in the Florida craft beer community, and original crew member and taproom manager of [Cypress & Grove Brewing Co.](https://www.cypressandgrove.com/home) in Gainesville, FL.
+Outside of research, I enjoy biking, hiking, and working with raptors as a lead Bird of Prey handler and educator at [Boyd Hill Nature Preserve](https://friendsofboydhillnaturepreserve.wildapricot.org).
+I’m also active in Florida's craft beer community as an original crew member and taproom manager at [Cypress & Grove Brewing Co.](https://www.cypressandgrove.com/home) in Gainesville, FL.